Campenay History, Family Crest & Coats of Arms

 The surname Campenay was first found in Somersetshire they claim descent from the Sieur de Champney in Normandy.
 From him the Chamneys of Orchardleuigh in Oxfordshire descend.

-Important Dates for the Campenay family
+Early History of the Campenay family

 This web page shows only a small excerpt of our Campenay research.
 Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Campenay History in all our PDF Extended History products and printed products wherever possible.